 Before becoming a general manager, Holland spent seven years as the directer of amateur scouting and three years as the assistant general manager for the Red Wings.
 As a scout, he secured the drafting of players like Nicklas Lidstrom, Sergei Fedorov, Vladimir Konstantinov, Darren McCarty, and Chris Osgood.

 Holland’s role as general manager was integral to the team’s drafting in the early 2000s, allowing the Red Wings to net players like Henrik Zetterberg and Pavel Datsyuk with incredibly late picks (210th overall and 171st overall, respectively).
-His most impressive work are the trades that built the 2002 team that included future Hall-of-Famers Luc Robitaille, Brett Hull, Dominik Hasek, Chris Chelios.
+His most impressive work are the trades and signings that built the 2002 team that included future Hall-of-Famers Luc Robitaille, Brett Hull, Dominik Hasek, Chris Chelios.
 With the help of Holland’s management, the 2002 Red Wings are widely regarded as one of the best teams in NHL history.
 Nine players from the roster are in the Hockey Hall of Fame.
+Datsyuk could make it ten.

 Holland Set the Red Wings up for Success